Customised meeting points for your key topics

 - Fuels and Energy Business Association (en2x)

-Krammer Verlag will also be represented with its own studio to produce live contributions at the trade fair.
+Krammer Verlag was also represented with its own studio to produce live contributions at the trade fair.

-The area offers specialist information and advice on the climate transition in buildings.
+The area offered specialist information and advice on the climate transition in buildings.

 The German Sanitary Industry Association (VDS) is at home in the bathroom.
-At ISH 2025, the VDS is at the heart of the new solution field for bathrooms in Hall 3.1.
-Stand D71/D73 with the Waterlounge and its trend forum Pop up my Bathroom.
-This time, the motto of the Waterlounge is 'Meet the Water Experts' – for the first time together with the VDMA Sanitation Technology and Design industry association.
-Both will also be present at the Design Plaza in Hall 3.1, the central location at ISH 2025 for interior design, current trends and future perspectives in the sanitation industry.
+At ISH, the VDS was at the heart of the new solution field for bathrooms with the Waterlounge and its trend forum Pop up my Bathroom.
+This time, the motto of the Waterlounge was 'Meet the Water Experts' – for the first time together with the VDMA Sanitation Technology and Design industry association.
+Both also presented at the Design Plaza.